joannaarroyo/lab-11/README.md

 Finish time:12:40

 Actual time needed to complete: 2 hours

+## Day 4
+Number and name of feature: 1.
+Styling and Bug Fixes

+Estimate of time needed to complete: 1 hour

+Start time: 9:00

+Finish time:12:00

+Actual time needed to complete: 3 hours

+## Day 4
+Number and name of feature: 2.
+Normalization

+Estimate of time needed to complete: 1 hour

+Start time: 12:00

+Finish time:12:15

+Actual time needed to complete: 15 minutes

 ## Credits and Collaborations